-Join Greg Sowell for an in-depth discussion in this video VLANs, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video VLANs, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Virtual local area networks are used to…logically separate Layer 2 switch networks.…Users on different VLANs can't communicate directly,…just as they would if they were on physically separate…networks.…It's a great way to segment a network, and improve…security.…These Ethernet frames are separated by…applying tags.…802.1Q is the IEEE standard for tagging Ethernet frames…with VLAN information.…It inserts a 32-bit field in the Ethernet header…between the source MAC address and EtherType fields.…